So You Want To Run for County Government? Here’s How To Get Started

 Once you formally announce your candidacy, it’s time to execute your campaign plan.
 Through events, online platforms, mailings, and signage, promote your candidacy.
 During this stage, effective contact with voters and the media is essential because it helps raise campaign awareness and support.

 Through an elected county position, you’ll be able to help shape regional policies.
-Running an organized campaign with passion can make all the difference.
+Running an organized campaign with a county campaign website can make all the difference.

 Best of luck!